jjok/Flasher/README.md

 	// Add a message.
 	$message_queue->enqueue(new Message('This is a message that was stored in the session.'));

-	// The page is reloaded.
+	// The page is reloaded, or redirects before messages are shown. unset($message_queue);
-	unset($message_queue);

 	$message_queue = \jjok\Flasher\SessionFlasher::loadFromSession($_SESSION, 'queued_messages');